Music

 Ishmael plays regularly for English Country Dance in Harvard Square and throughout New England, with Boston Delight, McMarIsh, Pardise Bird, and other bands, vintage dance with Commonwealth Vintage Dancers' Ad Hoc Waltz and Quadrille Band, and also for contradances, Colonial, and Civil War era dance for reenactors and celebrations, and waltz workshops.
 During the pandemic he joined the Kendall Square Orchestra, performing four concerts in the violin section, and two concerts playing viola, including two concerts on the stage of Boston Symphony Hall.

 He performs Early Music on stringed and wind instruments, and vocally with the Cantabile Renaissance Band, Ensemble 44, and the Boston West Gallery Quire, and played for the formerly monthly renaissance dance with "Renaissonics and Friends".
-He has substituted on violin with Seven Times Salt, and on five string fiddle and winds with the Woods Hole Village Band, The Rum Soaked Crooks, The Delight Consort, and Paradise Bird.
+He has substituted on violin with Seven Times Salt, and on five string fiddle and winds with the Woods Hole Village Band, The Rum Soaked Crooks, The Delight Consort, the Marching Still Ensemble, and Paradise Bird.
 As half of Anne and Ishmael he provides fiddle accompaniment to a singer of Scots ballads.
 He sometimes appears in concert with The Beans, on voice and instruments..

 As a tenor, he sings with Norumbega Harmony, the Boston West Gallery Quire, Neely Bruce's Festival Harmony and other concert choirs, church choirs, and choruses throughout New England and Quebec.